ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 * "S" is when the method stops
 * "N" is for no correction
-* "M" is for manual editing
+* "M" is for manual editing this is where the record needs to be reviewed by a user
-* "C" is for component correction
+* "C" is for component correction where the final components are corrected
-* "T" is for totals correction
+* "T" is for totals correction where the final totals are corrected

-From the methodology and technical specification we can see that the method accepts a structured input.
-The input parameters determine how the method operates and what kind of outputs we would expect from it.

-The core mathematical corrections are as total correction and component correction shown below respectively.
+The core mathematical corrections are total correction and component correction shown below respectively from the methodology specification.

 ```bash
     final_total = sum_of_components